+The Fraser Institute’s School Report Card does not do this.
+They only consider K-6 and K-8 schools, but over two-thirds of Mississauga’s public schools are K-5!
+They spit out scores based on only ONE year (as their default), without any consideration for consistency.
 And lastly, the Fraser Institute does not factor district demographics into their rankings, which I believe is a major pitfall to their ultimate relevancy.

-THE BEST SCHOOLS IN MISSISSAUGA 2019
+THE BEST PUBLIC SCHOOLS IN MISSISSAUGA 2023

-|#1||Burnhamthorpe Public School||K-5|
+|#1||Burnhamthorpe Public School/Tomken Road||K-5/6-8|

 |#2||Kenollie Public School||K-6|

-|#6||Plum Tree Park Public School||K-6|
+|#5||Plum Tree Park Public School||K-6|

 SUSI’s Potency Rankings attempt to measure how well a school’s principals and teachers are performing vis-a-vis how well they are EXPECTED to perform, given their district’s socio-economic lot.
 In other words, schools in districts that have parents with a higher-than-average income and education level, and that have less ESL students and single parents, are EXPECTED to perform better than their less-fortunate counterparts.
 If a school isn’t performing up to expectation, that should be noted.
 Likewise, if a school is performing well ABOVE expectation, that should also not just be noted, but congratulated!